 Debt Analysis and Payoff Plan

-Although we currently do not have any debt this may be important to those who do.
+Although we currently do not have any debt, this may be important to those who do.

-In the future we may want to build a home or move to a bigger home in the country.
+We may want to build a home or move to a bigger home in the country.

 Update Net Worth Statement

 Another must for us is updating our net worth statement every month.

 This part of the finance checklist comes together with the investment portfolio.

 Although, at this point, we pull the numbers and see if our investments increased or decreased.